TechLabs-Ruhr/solar-score/README.md

 ### Source
 Please clone this repository using "https://github.com/TechLabs-Dortmund/solar-score.git" onto your computer.

-###OS
+### OS

 At the moment our project only works with Windows as an OS.
+Not all packages that are part of our environment exist on Mac in the same version.
+Further, the `model.pkl` is depend on the OS.

 ### Python
 Make sure to install the python package manager [Anaconda](https://www.anaconda.com/products/distribution).